cheehieu/rtdc/index.md

 One way to do this is by using diode-connected transistors built into the processor chips.
 Temperature measurement is performed by measuring the change in forward bias voltage of a diode when two different currents are forced through the junction.
 This solution is typically low-cost, reduces component count, overcomes thermal gradient and placement issues encountered when trying to place external sensors, and is accurate to ±1°C.

 The Remote Temperature Daughter Card (RTDC) uses a [TMP441](http://www.ti.com/lit/ds/symlink/tmp441.pdf) to monitor the temperature of a remote thermal diode.
-By using a sequential current excitation, the RTDC can extract a differential VBE on the remote transistor and calculate its junction temperature.
+By using a sequential current excitation, the RTDC can extract a differential V\_BE on the remote transistor and calculate its junction temperature.
 The TMP441 has features to improve measurement accuracy such as beta compensation, series resistance cancellation, and ideality factor correction.
 Communication is done over an I2C bus, with the RTDC having breakouts for a Power Measurement Daughter Card (PMDC) or any other I2C master such as a BeagleBone Black.

 This repository includes: